The average cost to install a driveway usually ranges from $2,200 to $6,000.

 How long installation takes: Including grading, installing a gravel driveway takes 1-3 days.
 It’s fine to drive and/or park on the new drive immediately after installation.

 Cost to install a driveway will normally include:

 - Materials and Supplies -- Cost includes paving and base materials plus incidental supplies.

 - Labor -- Besides installation of your driveway, your contractor will prepare the site and seal the drive afterwards as required.
 Cutting trees and clearing debris from a new site will add to the labor cost, and so will demolition and removal of an existing driveway.

 - Estimate -- The initial estimate, which may include an onsite inspection, is often free.

 Add to your home value in one of two ways: 1) by installing a driveway where previously there was none or 2) by upgrading your driveway material – by paving over a gravel drive with concrete, to give one example.

 When you’re preparing to sell your home, your driveway should fit in with the neighborhood norm.
 For instance, if everyone else in your area has pavers, it’s a good idea to upgrade your asphalt drive.

 Get the Most for Your Money

-Save money on labor costs; avoid using pavers or bricks on oddly shaped driveways where they would have to be cut to fit.
+- Cut down on labor costs.
+Avoid using pavers or bricks on oddly shaped driveways where they would have to be cut to fit.